giowe/aws-cwlogs/README.md

 * `region`: **required** the Aws region of the log group;
 * `momentTimeFormat`:  [moment.js](http://momentjs.com/docs/#/displaying/format/) time format for every log timestamp;
 * `format`: while watching logs generated from lambda functions the output is more readable if this options is set to "lambda";
+You can also pass a `function(timestamp, message, event))` if you want to customize the format of your log.
 * `interval`: interval between every log request to Aws CloudWatch;

 ## Global Usage